bdeboe/table-partitioning-demo/README.md

 INSERT INTO demo.log (log_ts, log_level, message) VALUES (DATEADD('month', 6, CURRENT_TIMESTAMP), 'FATAL', 'it''s the end of the world as we know it');
 ```

-We can now consult the catalog to see our partitions, either using the new view in the SMP, or by querying the catalog query directly:
+We can now consult the catalog to see our partitions, either using the new view in the SMP's table details section, or by querying the catalog query directly:

 ```SQL
 SELECT * FROM %SQL_Manager.Partitions('demo','log');